tykling/certgrinder/docs/certgrinder.rst

 ~~~~~~~~~~~~~~~~
 The ``periodic`` command sleeps for a random number of minutes between 0 and the config setting ``periodic-sleep-minutes`` before doing anything.
 Set this setting to 0 to disable sleeping.

-After sleeping the certificates and OCSP responses are checked and renewed as needed.
+After sleeping the certificates are checked and renewed as needed.
 This command is meant to be run daily from cron or similar.

 show commands
 ~~~~~~~~~~~~~